 13 new COVID-19 cases in Singapore, all imported

-All new cases were imported and were placed on stay-home notice upon their arrival in Singapore, said the ministry.
+All 13 cases were imported and were placed on stay-home notice or isolated upon their arrival in Singapore.

 No new cases were found in the community and in foreign workers’ dormitories.

-Details of the new cases will be released on Thursday night, MOH added.
+More details of the new cases will be released on Tuesday night, said the health ministry.

-READ: Travellers entering Singapore from South Korea to serve stay-home notice at dedicated facilities
+READ: Singapore Airlines steward who travelled to US classified as locally transmitted COVID-19 case

-READ: Singapore Airlines trials new app to verify COVID-19 test results, vaccination status
+Singapore entered Phase 3 of its reopening on Monday.
+Social gatherings of up to eight people are now allowed in public, up from the previous five.
+Similarly, households can receive up to eight visitors.

 BOOKMARK THIS: Our comprehensive coverage of the coronavirus outbreak and its developments